-In May 2014, the Financial Accounting Standards Board ("FASB") issued an amendment which will replace most of the existing revenue recognition guidance within U.S. GAAP.
-The core principle of this guidance is that an entity should recognize revenue for the transfer of goods or services to customers in an amount that it expects to be entitled to receive for those goods or services.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued a new standard which will replace most of the existing revenue recognition guidance within U.S. GAAP.
+Under the new standard, an entity should recognize revenue for the transfer of goods or services to customers in an amount that it expects to be entitled to receive for those goods or services.
 In doing so, companies will be required to make certain judgments and estimates, including identifying contract performance obligations, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price among separate performance obligations.
-Additionally, the amendment requires disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, significant judgments reached in the application of the guidance and assets recognized from the costs to obtain or fulfill a contract.
-In July 2015, the FASB voted to defer the effective date of the amendment to apply to public business entities for annual and interim periods ending after December 15, 2017.
-The amendment allows for two methods of adoption: a full retrospective method or a modified retrospective approach with the cumulative effect recognized at the date of initial application.
-We are in the process of determining the method of adoption and the impact of this amendment on our consolidated financial statements.
+Additionally, the new standard requires disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, significant judgments reached in the application of the guidance and assets recognized from the costs to obtain or fulfill a contract.
+In July 2015, the FASB approved a one-year deferral of the effective date to all annual and interim periods beginning after December 15, 2017.
+The guidance permits two methods of adoption: a full retrospective method to each prior reporting period presented or a modified retrospective approach with the cumulative effect of initially applying the guidance recognized at the date of initial application.
+We are continuing to evaluate the impact of this new standard.
+While the new standard will not impact the overall economics of our products and services sold under customer incentive programs, we do expect the new standard will require us to delay revenue recognition related to certain of our customer incentive programs and to accelerate revenue recognition for certain other customer incentive programs.
+The volume and mix of future customer incentive programs will affect our assessment of the overall net impact of the new standard on our results and will also influence our choice of adoption method.
+We plan to determine our method of adoption and provide an estimate of any impacts by October 2017, in connection with our financial reporting for the quarter ending September 30, 2017.